yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/_index.md

 {{</note>}}

-In this section, we will look at how to set up a 3-node YugaByte DB cluster with TLS encryption enabled.
+In this section, we will look at how to set up a 3-node Yugabyte DB cluster with TLS encryption enabled.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">